Moro-Afriyie/interview-assignment/README.md

 ## Requirements

--For development, you will only need Node.js and a node global package, installed in your environement.
+- For development, you will only need Node.js and a node global package, installed in your environement.
--IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file
+- IDE used is Visual Studio Code editor and must have Live Server extension installed to be able to run the raw html file

 ### Node